UXARRAY/uxarray/docs/contributing.rst

 UXarray uses the `GitHub Flow
 <https://docs.github.com/en/get-started/quickstart/github-flow>`_ model
 for its workflow.
-UXArray also uses an automated formatter on all commits in local development environment.
+UXArray also uses an automated formatter on all commits in local development environment in order to ensure code formatting.
 This changes the normal workflow slightly, so in order to avoid any confusions, follow these steps:

 3.1.
 Select an issue to work on
 -------------------------------